Our Mission

 Hours

-Guided tours of the Caleb Nickerson Homestead are available from June to October.
-We have expanded hours in July and August!
-The homestead is open Wednesdays from 10 am to 1 pm; Thursdays from noon to 4 pm; and Fridays from 11 am to 2 pm.
-In September we will be open on Wednesdays only.
-Closing day is Oct.
-8, 2025.
+Guided tours of the Caleb Nickerson Homestead are available from June 10 to October 14, 2026.
+(Please check back for 2026 days and hours.)
 A docent will take you through the charming c.
 1829 house!
 And we’re air conditioned on these hot, humid summer days!

 Visitors of all ages welcome.
-Free but donations accepted.
+Free; donations accepted.

 1107 Orleans Rd,